-What You Need To Know Before You Co-Sign A Bail Bond
+What To Know Before Co-signing A Bail Bond

 You agree to pay for a bondman's services – There is the option for co-singers to either arrange for a payment plan or make an upfront payment to the bondsman.
 Fees in Arizona are 10 percent no matter how severe the crime is.

 The defendant is released from jail – The entire reason to post bail is getting your loved one released from jail.
 Do you have concerns regarding the defendant's release?